Giants Hold NL West Lead, Top Rockies; Belt's Hand Injured

-Brandon Crawford homered to cap a four-run ninth inning and the Giants held their lead in the NL West, beating the Colorado Rockies 6-2 on Sunday but lost first baseman Brandon Belt to a hand injury.READ MORE: Hamilton Fans Evacuated After Fire Alarm Goes Off In Sacramento Convention Center
+Brandon Crawford homered to cap a four-run ninth inning and the Giants held their lead in the NL West, beating the Colorado Rockies 6-2 on Sunday but lost first baseman Brandon Belt to a hand injury.READ MORE: Fire Inside Highway 160 Overpass Points To Dangerous Places People Are Making Their Homes

 The Giants, who have won 15 of 19, have a two-game lead over the Los Angeles Dodgers, who beat Arizona 3-0 on Sunday.
 San Francisco now heads home to Oracle Park with a chance to clinch their first division title since 2012.